abhaydee/cross-mint/readme.md

-# 🪐 Megaverse Entity Creation Project
+# 🪐 CrossMint MegaVerse Assignment

 Hey there!
 Welcome to the **Megaverse Entity Creation Project** 🚀!
 This project is all about automating the creation of a cool pattern of celestial entities (Polyanet, Soloon, and Cometh) based on a given "goal map".
 The goal is to build it without manually calling APIs over and over. 😎